 - Don’t forget to back up your files

-In the following instructions we will use a USB flash drive as an example of an external carrier.
+In the following instructions, we will use a USB flash drive as an external carrier example.

-You might want to keep installation files on an external drive if you think that you might need to install the operating system multiple times or on different computers.
+You might want to keep installing files on an external drive if you think you might need to install the operating system multiple times or on different computers.
 If, however, you only want to reinstall macOS once on one computer, you don’t have to use a carrier.
-In this case, the system will be installed on that Mac and the installation files will disappear when the process is finished.
+In this case, the system will be installed on that Mac, and the installation files will disappear when the process is finished.

 You can create a bootable installer for any operating system if you have the right installer.
-In older versions of macOS, you could find all the previous installers in the list of purchased apps in your App Store account.
+In older versions of macOS, you could find all the previous installers in the list of purchased apps in your App Store account in older macOS versions.

 If, however, you’re running macOS Mojave or Catalina, you’ll need to look for older versions on Apple’s official website.
 To save you the trouble, here’s a list of macOS installers: